The Vulnerability of Outdoor Decks to Moisture

 The Deck Restoration Process

-If your deck already has water damage, a professional restoration process is needed to make it safe.
+If your deck already has water damage, a professional restoration process should start with condition review and repair planning.
 First, soft-wash the deck to remove dirt, algae, and mold without damaging wood fibers (avoid high-pressure power washers, which split wood).
-Next, sand the surfaces once completely dry to open the pores.
+Next, sand the surfaces after they are dry enough for finishing work.
 For minor rot, scrape away soft wood and treat it with professional wood consolidators or hardeners.
 For structural elements like rotted joists, ledger boards, or posts, cut out and replace the compromised timber with pressure-treated lumber.
-Finally, apply a high-quality UV-resistant sealer to protect the restored wood for years to come.
+Finally, apply a UV-resistant sealer to help protect the restored wood.

 Related Guides